Jingle All the Way: Plot

-Upon returning to his Suburban, Howard finds it stripped by car thieves.
-He returns home in a tow truck, only to find Ted putting the star on his family's Christmas tree.
-In retaliation, Howard starts to steal the Turbo-Man doll Ted bought for his son, Johnny, but can't bring himself to do it.
-Unfortunately, he is caught in the act and left alone while his family goes to the Christmas parade with Ted.
+Upon returning home, Howard finds Ted putting the star on his family's Christmas tree.
+In retaliation, Howard starts to steal the Turbo Man doll Ted bought for his son, Johnny, but cannot bring himself to do it.
+Liz catches him in the act, and Howard is left alone while his family goes to the Christmas parade with Ted and Johnny.

-After letting Jamie and Johnny out of the car, Ted attempts to seduce Liz, but she violently rejects him.
-Meanwhile, remembering his promise to Jamie to go to the parade, Howard decides to attend as well, but runs into Hummell again.
-The resulting chase leads to Howard hiding inside a storage room, where he is mistaken for the actor portraying Turbo-Man and dresses in the highly technological costume.
-As Turbo-Man, Howard uses his chance to present a limited-edition action figure to Jamie, but they are confronted by Myron dressed as Turbo-Man's arch-enemy, Dementor.
+After dropping off Jamie and Johnny, Ted attempts to seduce Liz, but she rejects him.
+Meanwhile, remembering his promise to Jamie to go to the parade, Howard decides to attend as well, but runs into Officer Hummell again.
+The resulting chase leads to Howard hiding inside a storage room, where he is mistaken for the actor portraying Turbo Man.
+As Turbo Man, Howard uses his chance to present the special edition action figure to Jamie, but they are confronted by Myron dressed as Turbo Man's archenemy, Dementor.

-Despite Howard's pleas for Myron to stop, a long chase ensues, involving a jetpack flight.
-Myron acquires the toy from Jamie but is cornered by police officers, while Howard saves his son.
+Despite Howard's pleas for Myron to stop, another chase ensues, during which Myron grabs the toy from Jamie but is cornered by the police, while Howard rescues Jamie.
 Howard reveals himself to his family and apologizes for his shortcomings.
-The police return the toy to Jamie as Myron is arrested, but Jamie decides to give the toy to Myron for his son, proclaiming his father as his true hero.
-The crowd carries Howard away in celebration, while Myron, Liz and Jamie look on happily.
+Officer Hummell returns the toy to Jamie, who decides to give the toy to Myron for his son.
+The entire parade then praises Howard as Jamie admits his performance as Turbo Man was the best present he could get.

 In a post-credits scene, Howard finishes decorating their Christmas tree later that night by putting the star on top.
-However, when Liz asks him what he got for her, he shockingly realizes that he forgot to get her a gift.
+After kissing and hugging, Liz says that everything Howard went through for Jamie showed his love for him, and she says that if Howard is willing to go through what he did for the Turbo Man action figure, it makes her wonder, to which Howard asks, "What?"
+Then she smiles and asks Howard, "What did you get me?"
+With an alarmed expression, Howard realizes in horror that he completely forgot to buy her a gift, as the screen quickly fades to black, ending the film.